Climate change in Nigeria: Greenhouse gas emissions

-In 2018, Nigeria’s total greenhouse gas emissions was 336 million metric tons of carbon dioxide equivalent (MtCO2e), which is less than 1 percent of global emissions.
+In the year 2023, Nigeria's total greenhouse gas emissions was 60.73 million metric tons of carbon dioxide equivalent (MtCO2e), which is less than 0.8% of global emissions.
 This means that emissions per person per year is less than 2 tons, compared to the global average of over 6 tons.
+However, Nigeria is in the top 25 highest emitters in the world.
 These greenhouse gases, mainly carbon dioxide and methane are mostly generated from oil and gas production, land-use change, forestry, agriculture and fugitive emissions.
 The economy is very dependent on oil production, so it may be hard to reach the target of net zero emissions by 2060.